The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 This unique MA is designed for students who wish to adopt a twin-tracked approach to the past by using both historical sources and archaeological evidence.
 The focus of the MA is on research training in preparation for further study for a PhD or for a career outside academia that require research skills.
 A key focus of the programme is on the cities of the Roman Empire, including the capital – Rome.
 There is also the possibility of specialising in the study of Age, Gender and Ethnicity, as well as taking modules in the wider history and archaeology of the Roman period.
 Full details.

-Similar to the programme above, but with a term resident in Rome at the American University in Rome, taking core module Rome: Ancient Sites, Excavations and Museum Collections in the Modern City taught by Kent staff, plus one of a range of option modules taught by the AUR focused on ancient history and archaeology in and around Rome.
-More information available soon.
+Similar to the programme above, but with a term resident in Rome at the American University of Rome, taking core module Rome: Ancient Sites, Excavations and Museum Collections in the Modern City taught by Kent staff, plus one of a range of option modules taught by the AUR focused on ancient history and archaeology in and around Rome.
+Full details.